Augusto11CB/Computer-Science-Concepts-Techniques-Technologies/Design-Principles/SOLID Principles.md

 Generally extension can be achieved by using abstractions for dependencies, such as abstract classes and interfaces rather than using concrete classes.

+> 100% closure is not attainable, closure must be strategic.
+> We design our classes such that they are closed to the most common kinds of changes that we expect or have experienced.
+> From Robert C Martin's Clean Architeture Book

 ## Liskov Substitution Principle

 When extending a class, the subclass (the one which inherits a base class), should be able to be passed in place of objects of